 The least sexy option might even be to move in with family or friends to save some cash.
 You should offer to pay at least your portion of the electric and water bills throughout your stay and communicate with temporary landlord about any rules or standards they may have.

-Make your Money Work For You
+Related: How to Make Your Money Work For You

 If you’re familiar with the FIRE movement (Financial Independence, Retire Early), you probably know everything about passive income.